There is more to entrepreneurship than just the business itself, and becoming a successful entrepreneur is not as easy as eating cake.

 Some business owners burn out quickly from having to carry all the responsibility for the success of their business on their own shoulders.
 Strong motivation will help you survive slowdowns and periods of burnout.

 Running a business requires more than the fund to finance the business.
 As much as the money is needed, it is equally important, if not more so, to include your personality in the equation.
-After all, it’s this personality who is going to be running the show.
+After all, it’s this person who is going to be running the show.

 #5].
 Families and friends